jmsweng/3D-PDF/README.md

      experiment conditions.
 Also doesn't seem to have significant features that are created by edge effects (see relevant jupyter notebook).
 Center features also appear to remain the same for a given data set regardless of how peaks are modified.

+## Modified hampel filter:
+    -Shows current best filter used for preprocessing data before calculating PDF -Detects bragg peaks by checking the center value a cube shaped moving window if it is an outlier or not
+    -Outliers are determined to be 3σ away from the median value in the window, σ is estimated as 1.4826*MAD (median absolute deviation)
+    -Points determined to be outliers are set to 3.5σ from the median -All other values are unmodified

 ## Peak removal filter:
     -Filter which removes bragg peaks and reconstructs the diffuse by replacing missing values